boidushya/blog.boidu.dev/blogs/better-lyrics.md

 Here's the thing about Golang - it's fast.
 Not just in terms of runtime, but also in terms of development.
 If I remember correctly, [ThePrimeagen](https://x.com/ThePrimeagen) mentioned this comparison in one of his videos - "Golang is like Scratch for adults".
 And he was spot on.
-The language is incredibly easy to pick up, and the standard library is just so jam packed with features that you don't really need to use any third party libraries.
+The language is incredibly easy to pick up, and the standard library is just so jam packed with features that you don't really need to use any third party modules.

 I was able to rewrite the entire backend in one night.
 Mind you, I'd never used Golang before in a production environment- all I knew were the basics.